 Daniel Haggerty, Ph.D., Director

 Available by invitation to incoming freshmen, the Special Jesuit Liberal Arts Honors Program provides an alternate way of fulfilling General Education requirements.
 Students not selected initially may apply for admission as second semester freshmen or as sophomores.
-Courses for SJLA program participants, who are drawn from all different majors, attempt to foster skills that University graduates have found particularly useful in law, medicine, business and graduate school.
+Courses for SJLA program participants, who are drawn from all different majors, attempt to foster the following skills that University graduates have found particularly useful in law, medicine, business and graduate school:

 Students are expected to become involved in extracurricular and service activities on campus if they wish to remain in SJLA.
 Many participants also study abroad, earn a double major in philosophy, and join the Honors Program if they apply and are accepted during their sophomore year.
 Above all, participants are expected to seek out and interact with their professors and other students in this community of learning, which is under the direction of Daniel Haggerty, Ph.D.